vickern-tan/Front-End-Web-Dev-Project/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your_username/infinity-restaurant.git`
+1. Clone the repository: `git clone https://github.com/vickern-tan/Front-End-Web-Dev-Project.git`
-2. Navigate to the project directory: `cd infinity-restaurant`
+2. Navigate to the project directory: `cd Front-End-Web-Dev-Project`
 3. Open the `index.html` file in your preferred web browser.

 ## Usage